MisterMarlu/WebCrawler/readme.md

 }
 ```

-Okay, now step for step: There are some available configurations in each module of the web crawler, first db:
+Okay, now step for step: There are some available configurations in each module of the web crawler, first default:

-**db.connString**
+**default.connString**
 The connection string for mongodb because the web crawler saves some data.